safescript-lang/spec/README.md

 ## Specifications

 - [v1](./SPECv1.md) - The first version of the SafeScript language specification.
-(February 2, 2024)
+(February 2, 2024 INDEV)